tusharghoshbd/user_hobbies/README.md

 The list of unit test:

  - Hobbies
-    - it should GET all the hobbies
+    - it should GET all the hobbies by user id
     - it should not POST a hobby without name key
     - it should POST a hobby
     - it should have a hobby named "Hobby_1"